Profections in a Predictive System

-For those unfamiliar with the basic technique of annual and monthly profections of the natal Ascendant, please review the first two posts of this series which introduce annual profections and those of smaller periods.
-It should have become clear in the last post that the use of monthly profections is perhaps not as uncontroversial as it is usually presented.
-Nevertheless, it is an easy and informative addition to one’s predictive arsenal, so I recommend its use.
-The main idea behind profections is activation of natal potentials, however, it’s true potential is realized is found in its use in concert with other predictive techniques such as solar returns, directions, and transits.
+For those unfamiliar with profections, please review the first two articles of this series which introduce annual profections and those of smaller periods.
+In the last article, it became clear that monthly profections are somewhat controversial.
+Nevertheless, they are an easy and informative addition to one’s predictive arsenal, so I recommend their use.
+The main idea behind profections is activation of natal potentials.
+However, their utility becomes clearest when they are used in concert with other predictive techniques such as solar returns, directions, and transits.
 In this article, we’ll look at some profection examples which incorporate other predictive techniques.

-I’m just going to give 2 quick examples with annual and monthly profections in concert with solar returns and transits, all on properly sourced charts, simply to illustrate a simplified use of profections with other techniques.
-This series on predictive techniques will pave the way for more understandable use of predictive techniques in analysis in the future, as uninformed readers will be able to get briefed on the background of the techniques used.
+I’m only going to give 2 quick examples with annual and monthly profections in concert with solar returns and transits.
+These two examples involve properly sourced charts and they illustrate a simplified use of profections with other techniques.
 The examples are: 1.
 James Randi receiving a diagnosis of cancer; 2.
 David Carradine’s death by accidental autoerotic asphyxiation.

 James Randi’s Cancer

-I’ve looked at his chart in terms of belief in the past, and in the first post of the series, I also looked at the particular event of him announcing a diagnosis of cancer to fans in early July of 2009, based on a June 2009 diagnosis (currently, Randi’s cancer is believed to have been successfully treated).
-Let’s re-examine this last event, with a particular emphasis on the month lord at the time he received the diagnosis, June 2009.
+I’ve looked at his chart in terms of belief in the past.
+In the first article of the series, I also looked at the particular event of him announcing a diagnosis of cancer to fans in early July of 2009, based on a June 2009 diagnosis.
+As of this writing, Randi’s cancer is believed to have been successfully treated.

-As mentioned in the first post, at the time of the announcement, he was in an 11th House, Aries year, with Mars as lord of the year.
+As mentioned in the first article, at the time of the announcement, he was in an 11th House, Aries year, with Mars as lord of the year.
 It is also important to mention that his Moon occupies the natal 11th, and as the sect light and in a good place, it is an important planet for health considerations.
-The Moon is also one of the natural significators of the body.
-As noted in the last post, Dorotheus put a lot of stress on the planets in the place of the profection.
-Valens uses an occupying planet like that as an alternative ruler, as does Abu Ma’shar though in slightly different manner.
+Additionally, the Moon is a natural significator of the body.
+As noted in the last article, Dorotheus put a lot of stress on the planets in the place of the profection.
+Similarly, Valens used an occupying planet as an alternative ruler, as does Abu Ma’shar though in slightly different manner.
 Therefore, the annual profection puts the spotlight on Mars as Lord of the Year, but also on the Moon.

 David Carradine’s Death